ChrisCodesThings/color-looks-like-rgba/README.md

 [  0,   0,   0, 1] // Black
 ```

-You can see, while there are differences in the allowed range for each value, there is also a lot of crossover.
+As you can see, while there are differences in the allowed range for each value, there is also a lot of crossover.
 RGBA values are also often valid HSL values and vice versa, but they translate to very different colours.